Mass Layoffs and the WARN Act in California

 The California WARN Act also applies to relocations of at least 100 miles.

 What is a WARN Act notice?
-The federal and California WARN Act both require employers to provide a WARN notice to their employees before a mass layoff.
+California’s WARN Act requires employers to provide a WARN notice to their employees before a mass layoff.

 This WARN notice must be in writing.
 A verbal announcement does not count as notice.
 In addition, layoff notices in regular pay statements do not meet the 60-day notice requirement.